 Chase Capital One

-Overview Those who want quick and easy access to branches will appreciate that Chase has a banking presence in nearly every state.
+Overview Chase conveniently has a banking presence in nearly every state.
 You can also use Chase’s app and website to easily send anyone money, pay bills, create a budget and more.
-But if you’re looking for the highest savings rates, better options are available.
-Consumers looking to earn competitive rates and pay no monthly fees will appreciate the full-service bank experience Capital One offers.
+But if you’re looking for the highest savings rates, better options are available elsewhere.
+Capital One is a strong choice for consumers looking to earn competitive rates and pay no monthly fees.
 It offers access to a vast no-fee ATM network as well as branch locations in select states.

 Pros

-• You’ll earn competitive rates on savings and CD accounts.
+• You’ll earn competitive rates on Capital One’s savings accounts and CDs.

-• Checking and savings accounts feature no minimum balance requirements.
+• Checking and savings accounts have no minimum balance requirements.

 • The mobile app is highly rated by iPhone and Android users.